 Grades will be decided on a balanced performance in the following areas: Student presentation, weekly in-class task, attendance, and paper review.

-This a VERY BASIC CLASS, and due to university regulations having to do with grade inflation, No "S" and “ A" grades will be given.
-As a general rule, students who complete this course will be awarded credit and the grade "C".
+Due to university regulations having to do with grade inflation, No "S, "A," or "B" grades will be given.
+As a general rule, students who complete this course will be awarded credit and the grade "C."